 Large fibroids may cause pain, pressure, or a feeling of heaviness in the pelvic area during or between menstrual periods.
 This may be because the fibroids make the uterus larger overall, causing the abdomen to distend (stick out), or the uterus may press on surrounding organs, such as the intestines or bladder.
 Pedunculated fibroids that protrude into the abdomen can also press on surrounding organs and tissues and cause pressure or pain.
 Fibroids may press on the bladder, making a woman need to urinate more frequently or more urgently.
 Sometimes they press on other parts of the urinary tract and can block the flow of urine.
 They may press on the rectum, causing discomfort and constipation.

 A fibroid growing on a stalk may twist, cutting off its blood supply, and cause severe pain.

 Fibroids that are growing or degenerating can cause pressure or pain.
 Pain due to degenerating fibroids can last as long as they continue to degenerate.

 Fibroids that cause no symptoms before pregnancy may cause problems during pregnancy.
 Problems include

-Excessive blood loss after delivery Excessive Uterine Bleeding at Delivery Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours of delivery.
-After the baby is delivered, excessive... read more (postpartum hemorrhage)
+Excessive blood loss after delivery Excessive Uterine Bleeding at Delivery Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours after childbirth.
+After the baby is delivered... read more (postpartum hemorrhage)

 Diagnosis of Fibroids